April Family Holidays & Celebrations – Week One

-- Read Aloud: How the Crayons Saved the Rainbow by Monica Sweeney.
+- Read aloud: How the Crayons Saved the Rainbow by Monica Sweeney.

-- Learn More: about the 12 types of rainbows on National Rainbow Day.
+- Learn more: about the 12 types of rainbows on National Rainbow Day.

 April 5th: First Contact Day

-- Read Aloud: Check out these fun Star Trek Mad Libs.
+- Read aloud: Check out these fun Star Trek Mad Libs.

-- Meal Idea: Let’s just ask the Trekkers on Pinterest for their ideas!
+- Meal idea: Let’s just ask the Trekkers on Pinterest for their ideas!

-- Learn More: about First Contact Day.
+- Learn more: about First Contact Day.

 April 6th: National Tartan Day

-- Read Aloud: Katie Morag’s Island Stories by Mairi Hedderwick
+- Read aloud: Katie Morag’s Island Stories by Mairi Hedderwick.

-- Meal Idea: You could try your hand at traditional haggis, but I prefer Shepherd’s Pie.
+- Meal idea: Gianna, who has traveled to Scotland, says, “You could try your hand at traditional haggis, but I prefer Shepherd’s Pie.
 Also, they are really invested in their mushy peas.
 I’m not even joking.
-When I was in Scotland, I could order mushy peas at most pubs.
+When I was in Scotland, I could order mushy peas at most pubs.”
+Yum?

-- Learn More: about National Tartan Day.
+- Learn more: about National Tartan Day.

-April 7th: No Housework Day
+April 7th: National No Housework Day

 April 8th: National Zoo Lovers Day

-- Meal Idea: Penlights to Pacifiers decorates oranges like tigers and has several other great suggestions for Zoo-Themed Food.
+- Meal idea: Penlights to Pacifiers decorates oranges like tigers and has several other great suggestions for zoo-themed food.

 April 9th: Name Yourself Day